bpietravalle/fuel/README.md

 })();

 ```
-Again, you can follow your own convention and override the defaults for all operations.
+Again, you can follow your own convention and override the defaults for all operations on the main node.
-Fuel follows this convention for constructing methods for nested arrays, as explained below.
+Nested arrays, however, are another story.
+Fuel follows the above naming convention for constructing CRUD methods
+for nested arrays and nested records.

 2. SRP: